Tips & Advice

 Once the power goes out, your refrigerator becomes a race against time.
 According to the Connecticut Department of Public Health and FDA guidelines, a closed refrigerator will keep food safe for approximately four hours.
 A full freezer maintains safe temperatures for 24 to 48 hours; a half-full freezer, about 24 hours.

-Consider keeping a refrigerator thermometer on hand—they're inexpensive and take the guesswork out of post-outage food safety decisions.
+Keep a refrigerator thermometer on hand—they're inexpensive and take the guesswork out of post-outage food safety decisions.

 After Power Returns: The 15-Minute Rule